gebruederheitz/plaintextlego/README.md

 ### Caveats

- - Modules can currently not be removed.
-They can only be "emptied" by providing an empty module file.
+ - ~~Modules can currently not be removed.
+They can only be "emptied" by providing an empty module file.~~ An empty module file will remove that block from the target.
+This currently suffers from some whitespace pollution, however.
- - Custom ordering is currently not possible and can only be guaranteed if the module blocks exists in the base file.
+ - Custom ordering is currently not possible and can only be guaranteed if the module blocks exist in the base file.
 New blocks will always be appended to the end of the file.

 ## Development